leonardgozal/Sistem-Mikroprosesor/README.md

 # Sistem-Mikroprosesor
 TUGAS KULIAH SISTEM MIKROPROSESOR

+- [x] Create report in README.md
+- [x] add picture and explanation for your learning process, explain here
+- [ ] with picture come more word, explain every picture with word
+- [ ] explain instalation, plugin
+- [ ] upload source code *.c and or *.h (which you created or edited) to this repository
+- [ ] add reference or link where you have learn all this tools
+- [ ] a cooler project will come then

 PROGRESS STM32F4 : - INSTALLASI SOFTWARE ECLIPSE + CDT + ARM PLUGIN, COBA STM32F4 JADI MOUSE, DATASHEET

 11/6/2017 :